 We do not enter into derivatives or other financial instruments for trading or speculative purposes.
 When appropriate, we enter into derivative financial instruments, such as forward exchange contracts and interest rate swaps, to mitigate the impact of foreign exchange rate movements and interest rate movements on our operating results.
 The counterparties are major financial institutions.
 Such forward exchange contracts and interest rate swaps would not subject us to additional risk from exchange rate or interest rate movements because gains and losses on these contracts would offset losses and gains on the assets, liabilities, and transactions being hedged.
-We have open forward exchange contracts to purchase approximately \$2.2 million of foreign currencies as of April 2, 2006.
-These contracts mature between April and June of 2006.
-The fair value of these instruments at April 2, 2006 was a liability of \$0.2 million.
+We have no open forward exchange contracts as of July 2, 2006.